The Cooking Bride

 • Whip the egg whites until still peaks form.
 Fold the whipped eggs whites into the batter.

-• Arrange the reserved pecan halves around the bottom of both cake pans.
+• Arrange the reserved pecan halves around the bottom of two 9.5-inch bundt or angel food cake pans.
 Fill each cake pan about 2/3 full.

 • Bake for approximately three hours.
 The top of the cake should spring back to the touch and a toothpick inserted at the center should come out clean and dry.
 If the top of the cakes start to brown too soon, loosely lay a sheet of foil over the top.
 When done, the cake should be a warm golden color.